SumitPugalia/pushnotification/README.md

 # pushnotification
-PushNotification for emqttd
+PushNotification Service

-This Project is used along with the emqttd or any other chatting application that uses pub/sub model to manually push "pushnotification" to all the users.
+This Project is intended to be used along other applications in which each user represent unique process in the backend.
+Just pass the payload to be sent and the list of the users.

-run the start.sh script
-connect to console using connect.sh script in console start the application as application:start(pushnotification)
+#Example

+Payload = #{msg => hello}
+It can be of any format depending on the application, Participants = [<0.12.0>, <0.65.0>]
+List of pids
+Just add,
+send_notification ! {send_message, Payload, Participants}
+from your application to send push to the users.